The interview evaluation form includes 3 sections and is designed to document an interview and minimize the hiring mistakes based on gut feel.

 A weighted scoring system can neutralized biases in interviewers.
 The weighting is based on a number of factors including the

+job description.
 By weighting the important criteria and the ratings by the interviewers, a standard numeric score can be created to compare candidates.
 This impersonal scoring system takes into account a number of biases that may happen during an interview and minimizes the impact of 'gut feelings' because the results are boiled down to a single score.